Make the most of a company retirement 401k match

 • Check your contributions.
 If you do have a match, check your current contributions.
 What are you putting in today?
 If you aren't getting the full match, try to increase your contributions until you do.
 If you can't get all the way there at once, make a plan to get there over time (increasing contributions 1% every 6 months for example).

-• Pre -tax contributions.
-Remember, the amount you add to your 401k is not taxed, so if you want to add $500, you are adding that much off your wages without taxes being removed.
+• Pre-tax contributions.
+Remember, the amount you add to your 401k is not taxed, so if you want to add $500, you are deducting $500 from your wages without taxes being removed.
 Taxes are taken upon withdrawal, typically when you are retired and in a lower tax bracket.

 • Contribution limits.
-In 2021, the maximum contribution that employees can make is $19,500 with an additional $6,500 if they are age 50 or older.
+For 2024, the maximum amount that employees can contribute is $23,000, with an additional $7,500 if age 50 or older.
 The employer can also make additional contributions for all eligible employees.
 Any investment earnings within the plan grow tax-deferred until the funds are withdrawn in retirement.
+The yearly limit for combined 401k contributions from both employee and employer is $69,000 in 2024, with an additional $7,500 if the employee is 50 or older.

 What now?